lamont703/Project_TikTokReposter/n8n-one-automation.md

 # 🚀 n8n Single Continuous Automation - TikTok Reposter

 This document describes a complete TikTok Video Reposter system as **ONE** continuous n8n workflow that runs from content discovery to publishing without any stops or separate workflows.
-The entire process flows seamlessly from scraping to posting in a single automation.
+The entire process flows seamlessly from scraping to immediate posting in a single automation.

 ## 🎯 Single Workflow Overview